 Our three tracks (thesis, project, or coursework-only), each with two subtracks, allow a Master's student to choose one of the following options for an Advanced Component while they work on completing Basic Component coursework.
+You can find the Master's contract here.

 1. Complete a thesis supervised by their advisor and approved by a committee consisting of the advisor and at least one other faculty member.